jejellyroll-fr/fpdb-3/README.md

 >translation
 - mot working translation -> from icu import Locale
 >pokerstove
-- add odds calc (fast solution-> use Pokerprotools online WIP)
+- add odds calc (fast solution-> use Pokerprotools online WIP) -> prokerprotool is down (other option install on pc WIP)
 >replayer
 - not working ->fixed
 - rethink the distribution of players around the table